 Public Records - SB 714 by Sen. Simmons and HB 649 by Rep. Cummings would exempt from the public records laws any proprietary confidential business information of a private or out-of-state entity that submits a bid for a utility project to a municipal electric utility.
 Utility projects include renewable energy and improving delivery or diversification of fuel.
-Both bills passed out of their first referenced committees.
+HB 649 is ready for the floor and SB 714 passed out of its first committee.